profectus-engine/profectus-docs/docs/guide/layers.md

 # Layers

 Profectus content is organized into units called "Layers".
-When display content to the user, it will be done so by having some number of layers appearing as sections on the screen.
-They are stored in `/src/data/layers`.
+When displaying content to the user, the screen will be divided into several tabs that each display the content of a layer.
+These layers are stored in `/src/data/layers`.

 Each layer is ultimately a collection of different features, and a display function.
 While there are a couple reserved properties for layers, most of its structure is fully up to the creator.